-- a) Games, championships, meeting and other similar records may be established by the relevant body having control over the Competition or by the LOC. - b) The record should recognise the best performance achieved at any edition of the applicable Competition in accordance with the Rules, with the exception that wind velocity readings may be ignored, unless it is specifically provided otherwise in the applicable Regulations for the Competition.
+- a) Games, championships, meeting and other similar records may be established by the relevant body having control over the Competition or by the LOC. - b) The record should recognise the best performance achieved at any edition of the applicable Competition in accordance with the Rules, with the exception that wind velocity readings may be ignored, if so stated in the applicable Regulations for the Competition.